-mgw endpoint-domain mgw1
+mgw endpoint-domain mgw1 '''

-mgw local-port 2429

-'''

 - When working with multiple MGW / MGCP-Client instances, the domain name for each MGW should be different.
 Otherwise it won't be possible to distinguish the endpoint names in the log.
-It should also be noted that the domain name must match the configuration of the related OsmoMGW instance. - 1, 1 It is also possible to assign a descriptive name to each MGW instance.
+It should also be noted that the domain name must match the configuration of the related OsmoMGW instance. - 1, 3 It is also possible to assign a descriptive name to each MGW instance.
 The MGCP client specific log lines will then use this name as logging context.
 If no description is set, the domain name will be used.

-18.4 MGW pool management
+19.4 MGW pool management

 While it was not possible to change the MGCP-Client configuration under the "msc" node at runtime, the pool is fully runtime-manageable.
-The only limitation is that an MGCP-Client can not be restarted or removed as long as it is serving calls (see also: Section 18.4.4).
+The only limitation is that an MGCP-Client can not be restarted or removed as long as it is serving calls (see also: Section 19.4.4).

-18.4.1 MGW pool status
+19.4.1 MGW pool status